JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1990_07.md

 **Introduction**

 As devotees of the Urantia revelation we have chosen to explore new spiritual realities.
-As we each pursue our own spiritual growth through religious experience, _The Urantia Book_ on [UB 100:1.8](/en/The_Urantia_Book/100#p1_8) lists habits to discipline this process.
+As we each pursue our own spiritual growth through religious experience, _The Urantia Book_ on <a id="a174_184"></a>[UB 100:1.8](/en/The_Urantia_Book/100#p1_8) lists habits to discipline this process.
 The discipline I shall focus upon is “_the recognition of religious living in others._” What is religious living and how do we recognize it?
 On page 66 we are given a simple and inspiring answer: “_...it [religion] is a living and dynamic experience of divinity attainment predicated on humanity service._” Therefore the recognition of religious living is an appreciation of this service dynamic as manifested in others.

 Through service we gain status as universe citizens, and this is emphasized in every section of _The Urantia Book_.
-In our universe career we are told on [UB 28:6.17](/en/The_Urantia_Book/28#p6_17), “_Service...is the goal of time and the destiny of space._” In the Thought Adjuster papers at the bottom of [UB 110:3.8](/en/The_Urantia_Book/110#p3_8) we are instructed that we can consciously augment Adjuster harmony by “_loving God and desiring to be like him_” and by “_loving man and sincerely desiring to serve him._”
+In our universe career we are told on <a id="a176_154"></a>[UB 28:6.17](/en/The_Urantia_Book/28#p6_17), “_Service...is the goal of time and the destiny of space._” In the Thought Adjuster papers at the bottom of <a id="a176_307"></a>[UB 110:3.8](/en/The_Urantia_Book/110#p3_8) we are instructed that we can consciously augment Adjuster harmony by “_loving God and desiring to be like him_” and by “_loving man and sincerely desiring to serve him._”

 [Read more](/en/article/John_Lange/Individual_Ministry_Community_Service)